DataKinds/datakinds.github.io/_posts/2019-04-08-gadts-in-perl-6.md

     OurFull :: t -> OurNullable t
 ```

-That's all you'll need to know about GADTs in order to appreciate the Perl 6 heading your way.
+That's all you'll need to know about GADTs in order to appreciate the Raku heading your way.

 # Putting it all together
 ### Alternatively, _collapsing the eigenstates_